 What OCAP Means and Why It Matters

 OCAP stands for Ownership, Control, Access, and Possession.
 Established in 1998, it is a set of standards for First Nations' information governance designed to support the path to data sovereignty.
-(Wikipedia) The principles assert that a community owns its information collectively, the way an individual owns their personal information, that it controls how research and information processes are managed at every stage, that it retains the right to access data about itself, and that it physically possesses its own data rather than surrendering custody to outside entities.
+(Wikipedia) A community owns its information collectively, the way you'd own the facts of your own life.
+It controls how research and information processes get managed at every stage.
+It's entitled to reach data about itself.
+And it physically holds that data instead of handing custody to somebody outside.
 Data sovereignty is understood as an important component of First Nations' inherent constitutional and treaty rights to self-government and self-determination.
-(Springer) Critically, OCAP isn't just a policy preference.
-It's a sovereignty assertion.
-It's one Nation saying to the world: this information about our people, our land, our resources, belongs to us, and we decide what happens to it.
-Full stop.
+(Springer)

 The CLOUD Act: Where Federal Law Collides with Tribal Sovereignty

-The problem is that the U.S. legal system has a very different view of data ownership, and it codified that view in 2018.
+Federal law's got a different view of who holds what, and it wrote that view down in 2018.
 The Clarifying Lawful Overseas Use of Data Act, or CLOUD Act, primarily amends the Stored Communications Act of 1986 to allow federal law enforcement to compel U.S.-based technology companies via warrant or subpoena to provide requested data stored on servers regardless of whether the data are stored in the U.S. or on foreign soil.
-(Wikipedia) Read that again slowly.
-It doesn't matter where the data physically lives.
-It doesn't matter if it's stored in Ireland, Canada, or on servers a company markets as "tribal cloud."
-If a U.S.-incorporated technology company has possession, custody, or control of the data, federal law enforcement can compel its production.
-The CLOUD Act establishes a framework in which data access follows corporate control, not information location. (archTIS) For tribal nations that believe OCAP protects them when they hand data to a Silicon Valley AI platform, this is where the framework collides with hard legal reality.
+(Wikipedia)

 What Tribes Aren't Being Told